-You may need to shade them from really bright light though – even the ones in the wild get sunburned (not that they care) – especially if you haven’t acclimated it properly, or you live somewhere super hot.
+You may need to shade them from really bright light though – the ones in the wild get sunburned (not that they care) – especially if you haven’t acclimated it properly, or you live somewhere super hot.

-In their natural habitat Monstera use their aerial roots to climb trees so that they can reach the light.
+In their natural habitat, Monsteras use their aerial roots to climb trees so that they can reach the light.

 The more light they have, the bigger their leaves will grow.
 In order to filter light through to the leaves below, they develop holes and splits in their leaves.

 If they live in low light, they’ll never have the need to grow fenestrated leaves.